 It’s always a good idea to test-run your conferencing technology before the call.

-Log in at least ten minutes before the interview to check your camera, microphone, and background.
 You can also go over some tutorials to learn how to resolve common problems if they occur during the interview.
 These are usually found in the help section of the conferencing platform website.

 To do so successfully, make sure to communicate all the info with the candidate beforehand so you can both be ready to switch to mobile in case everything else fails.